SpinningVinyl/PreConsonant2021/README.md

  - Overload margin: not less than 27dB (ref.
 5mV input at 1kHz when powered from +24V supply).
  - Signal to noise ratio: greater than 72dB (ref.
 5mV input at 1kHz).
  - Total harmonic distortion: less than 0.01% (ref.
 16mV input at 1kHz).
- - Recommended power supply: 24V DC.
+ - Recommended power supply: 24V DC, e.g. [this one](https://github.com/SpinningVinyl/PreConsonantPSU).

 ### Documentation